jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 - figure out snippets
 - how to handle the annoying matching parens in lisp code.
 What is that coming from?
 How to make it smarter?
 - How to filter diagnostics for just errors for example?
+- look in to diagnostic signs, virtual text, etc. See https://smarttech101.com/nvim-lsp-diagnostics-keybindings-signs-virtual-texts/#severity_signs_in_nvim_lsp_diagnostics

 ## null-ls